zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 **Note:** For Oracle Autonomous Database, a connection is automatically established provided you have the appropriate interpreter binding specified and import the oml package.

-### About Zeppelin Notebooks
+### About OML Notebooks

-The Zeppelin notebook toolbar contains buttons to run code in paragraphs, for configuration settings, and display options.
+The OML notebook toolbar contains buttons to run code in paragraphs, for configuration settings, and display options.

 For example, it displays the current status and the number of users connected to the notebook.
 It also contains a menu item for keyboard shortcuts and options to show or hide the markdown editor and paragraph output.
 Additional settings are shown in the illustration here.
     ![](images/notebook_toolbar.png)